-More often than not, Greninja is going to want to walk.
+More often than not, Greninja is going to want to walk instead of run.
 FPs think more clearly when raised this way; if they’re trained to dash, there’s a chance that they’ll run right into an incoming smash attack and take damage that would have otherwise been avoidable.
-Do your best to perfect shield some of your FP’s attacks as well — bonus points if you parry an attack that is not listed below.
+Do your best to perfect shield some of your FP’s attacks as well — bonus points if you parry an attack that is not listed below, because you’ll be discouraging your FP from using it!
 Here’s what an optimal competitive Greninja looks like, then:

-- Dash attack is a solid approach tool, and can combo into an up smash at low percentages or a forward air kill confirm at high percentages.
-The only time you’re allowed to run is right before using this move!
+- From a distance, you can use dash attack to approach.
+It combos into an up smash at low percentages and into a forward air kill confirm at high percentages.
+The only time you’re allowed to dash is right before using this move.

 Raid Boss Training

 Now it’s time for the moment Raid Boss trainers worldwide have been waiting for!
 We’re going to raise your Greninja amiibo all the way to Level 50.
 If its level is already maxed out, it might be a good idea to reset and retrain it — just keep in mind that its Spirit team will be erased and you’ll have to re-equip it.
 Since you’re training a Raid Boss, you’re free to dash and jump around as you see fit — which is in contrast to the previous section.
 Here’s a complete list of moves to teach to your FP: